Layer-Dependent Quantum Anomalous Hall Effect in Rhombohedral Graphene

-In this Letter, inspired by these experimental observations~\cite{han2023b,sha2023}, we propose a minimal interacting model for RMG with proximity Ising SOC, and investigate the phase diagram at charge neutrality using self-consistent Hartree-Fock calculations.
-The interactions include the short-range repulsive density-density interaction and ferromagnetic inter-valley Hund's coupling~\cite{you2022,lu2022,zhumagulov2023,zhumagulov2023a}.
-Various symmetry-broken states are degenerated at zero displacement field with the density interaction only~\cite{nandkishore2010,jung2011,supple}, therefore Hund's coupling is essential to break this degeneracy.
-The interaction strength was determined to be consistent with experimental observations, such as band gaps and qualitative features of the phase diagram.
-We find that with Ising SOC, LAF-$x$ is the insulating ground state without displacement field, which breaks the spin $SU(2)$ symmetry and exhibits gapless Goldstone mode.
-As the displacement field increases, the phase transition occurs from LAF-$x$ to semimetal with preserved $SU(2)$ symmetry, and then turns into QAH state.
-We further study phase diagram for different thickness and find pentalayer is optimal for the QAH effect.
-Finally, we predict that QAH state is enlarged by engineering opposite Ising SOC on the top/bottom layer of RMG.
+In this Letter, inspired by these experimental observations~\cite{han2023b,sha2023}, we answer these questions by proposing a minimal interacting model for proximitized RMG, and investigating the phase diagram at charge neutrality using self-consistent Hartree-Fock calculations.
+The interactions include the short-range repulsive density-density interaction and ferromagnetic inter-valley Hund's coupling~\cite{you2022,lu2022,chatterjee2022,zhumagulov2023,zhumagulov2023a,koh2024,supple}.
+The interaction strength was determined to be consistent with the experimental results.
+We study the phase diagram for different thicknesses and find the pentalayer is optimal for the QAH effect, which explains well the experiments.
+The good agreement between our calculation and experimental results strongly validates our model.
+We further propose that the QAH state is enlarged by engineering opposite Ising SOC on the top and bottom layers of RMG.

-{\emph{Model.}} The system we consider is shown in Fig.~\ref{fig1}(a), where a gate-tunable RMG is in proximity with bottom TMD.
+\emph{Model.} The system we consider is shown in Fig.~\ref{fig1}(a), where a gate-tunable RMG is in proximity with bottom TMD.
 The Hamiltonian of the system is

 $\mathcal{H}_0$ is the single particle tight-binding Hamiltonian~\cite{grueneis2008,koshino2009a,zhang2010a,jung2013a} of the $N$-layer rhombohedral graphene